awsdocs/iam-user-guide/doc_source/reference_policies_examples_rds_tag-owner.md

 # Amazon RDS: Allows Tag Owners Full Access to RDS Resources That They Have Tagged<a name="reference_policies_examples_rds_tag-owner"></a>

 This example shows how you might create a policy that allows tag owners full access to RDS resources that they have tagged\.
+This policy provides the permissions necessary to complete this action using the AWS API or AWS CLI only\.

 ```
 {